nodejs/modules/doc/plan-for-new-modules-implementation.md

 ## Phase 3

-Phase 3 will focus on loaders.
+Phase 3 will focus on extensible "loaders" and deliver an environment that allows user-land experimentation.

 ## Phase 4

-Phase 4 will focus on remaining contenciuous issues.
+PhPhase 4 will focus on addressing the user feedback gathered from the experimentation enabled by Phase 3.